ntreeinc/apex-source-control/README.md

 	npm run switch-conf-file 	#tell scripts to use the config file you just created npm run apex-to-file 		#download the app locally

 You can now set up the application as a git or other version-control repository.
+Be warned that if you downloaded the app from another developer's copy of the app, or some other version of the app you don't want to overwrite you should create a new config file and set up a new version of the application.

 #### Setting up from a pre-existing repository